yuanzhiKe/yuanzhike.github.io/_pages/about.md

 ## About Yuanzhi Ke

-I am now working as a lecturer at Hubei University of Technology, China.
-I received Ph.D. degree from Keio University, Japan in 2020.
-I am a former ML engineer of Gunosy Inc., Japan.
-My research interests includes text mining, medical named entity normalization.
+I am now working as a faculty lecturer at Hubei University of Technology, China, teaching algorithms, system design and database basics.
+I am also a graduate advisor.
+My research interests are text mining and natural language processing.
+I received Ph.D. degree from Keio University, Japan in 2020 and a former ML engineer.
+I am a Chinese native speaker and can also speak Japanese and English fluently.

 ## Publications